jayeshcme/moviefix/README.md

 2. Git

 ### Run the project.
 (Prerequisites already installed)
-1. Clone the repository using the command
+1. Clone the repository using the command in your terminal
 ```
 git clone https://github.com/jayeshcme/moviefix.git
 ```